It's Timeless

 - UV gloss coating was used on all foiled areas.

-- Reticulated specialty coating was applied to the dark areas behind the weights and pendulum.
+- Reticulated specialty coating, supplied by ACTEGA, was applied to the dark areas behind the weights and pendulum.

 Cold Foil